ankush-365/Retail-Sales-Forecasting-Using-Time-Series-Models/README.md

-# 📈 Monthly Store Sales Forecasting using SARIMA & Prophet
+# 📈 Monthly Store Sales Forecasting using SARIMA & PROPHET Models

 This project builds a monthly sales forecasting system using classical and modern time-series models.
 It uses the **Store Sales – Time Series Forecasting** dataset from Kaggle and predicts sales for the next **3 months** using: